I submitted an abstract, but never received a response. How do I know if my abstract was accepted for a podium presentation?

 Is there a minimum/maximum number of slides allowed for a podium presentation?
 Should I include a disclosure slide?

-There is no slide limit for a podium presentation, so long as the presentation fits within the allotted time.
+There is no slide limit for a podium presentation, so long as the presentation fits within the allotted 6-minute timeframe.

-Though the disclosure information is available in the AUA2019 Meeting Program Book and online at AUA2019.org, we do encourage you to include a disclosure slide at the beginning of your presentation.
+Though the disclosure information is available in the AUA2020 Meeting Program Book and online at AUA2020.org, we encourage you to include a disclosure slide at the beginning of your presentation.

-Is there a slide template for AUA2018?
+Is there a slide template for AUA2020?
 Am I required to use it?

 For the poster presentation session rooms, it is advised that you select the "Light Background" slide template.